SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

   > update t1:status [[100,"OK"],{"t":1505396348.548}]

-*remark: If a client has activated the module/parameter for which it sent a ``read`` request, it may receive more than one 'update' message, especially if SEC-node side polling is active.
+*remark: If a client has activated the module/parameter for which it sent a ``read`` request, it may receive more than one 'update' message, especially if SEC node side polling is active.
 There is no indication, which message was sent due to polling (or other clients requesting a 'read') and or due to a specific read.
 An ECS-client may just use the first matching message and treat it as 'the reply'.*

 _`Execute Command`
 ~~~~~~~~~~~~~~~~~~

-If a command is specified with a single argument, the actual argument is given in
+If a command is specified with an argument, the actual argument is given in
 the data part as a json-text.
 This may be also a json-object if the datatype of
 the argument specifies that
 (i.e. the type of the single argument can also be a struct, tuple or an array, see `data types`_).